Operation Northwind (1944)

 Operation Northwind (Unternehmen Nordwind) was the last major German offensive of World War II on the Western Front.
 Northwind was launched to support the German Ardennes offensive campaign in the Battle of the Bulge, which by late December 1944 had decisively turned against the German forces.
 It began on 31 December 1944 in Rhineland-Palatinate, Alsace and Lorraine in southwestern Germany and northeastern France, and ended on 25 January 1945.
-The German offensive was an operational failure, with its main objectives not achieved.
+The German offensive was an operational failure, with its main objectives not achieved, clearing the way for the Allied invasion of Germany.

 Objectives

 By 21 December 1944, the German momentum during the Battle of the Bulge had begun to dissipate, and it was evident that the operation was on the brink of failure.

-The German high command believed that an attack against the 7th US Army further south, which had extended its lines and taken on a defensive posture to cover the area vacated by the 3rd US Army which had turned north to assist at the site of the German breakthrough, could relieve pressure on German forces in the Ardennes.
+The German high command aimed to relieve pressure on German forces in the Ardennes by attacking the 7th US Army further south, which had extended its lines and taken on a defensive posture after the 3rd US Army had left to fight the German breakthrough in the north.